123456789_123456789_123456789_123456789_123456789_

 # ExecStart=/<FULLPATH>/bin/puma -C <YOUR_APP_PATH>/config/puma.rb ../config.ru

-# Variant: Use `bundle exec --keep-file-descriptors puma` instead of binstub
+# Variant: Use `bundle exec puma` instead of binstub

 # Variant: Specify directives inline.